dwarfmaster/arkenfox-nixos/README.md

 ## Home-manager module

-To enable the module, you need to set both `programs.firefox.enableArkenfox` to true and `programs.firefox.arkenfoxVersion` to the version you want to use.
+To enable the module, you need to set both `programs.firefox.arkenfox.enable` to true and `programs.firefox.arkenfox.version` to the version you want to use.
 Ideally the version used is the same as Firefox's, but may differ if arkenfox hasn't yet been updated, or you want to keep your previous settings with the new Firefox version.
 In the case the versions do not match, a warning will be